MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_04_Configure and integrate a Log Analytics agent and workspace in Defender for Cloud.md

     module: 'Module 04 - Configure and integrate a Log Analytics agent and workspace in Defender for Cloud'
 ---

+>**Note**: To complete this lab, you will need an [Azure subscription.](https://azure.microsoft.com/en-us/free/?azure-portal=true) in which you have administrative access.

 Defender for Cloud collects data from your Azure virtual machines (VMs), Virtual Machine Scale Sets, IaaS containers, and non-Azure (including on-premises) machines to monitor for security vulnerabilities and threats.
 Some Defender plans require monitoring components to collect data from your workloads.
 When the Log Analytics agent is on, Defender for Cloud deploys the agent on all supported Azure VMs and any new ones created.

 ---